THE MATHER GARDEN

 The Mather Homestead property originally consisted of 100 acres, which is what it took for a family to sustain itself.
 The working farm included vegetables, flax and wheat and farm animals providing milk, eggs and meat.

 By 1906, when Stephen Tyng Mather became the sole owner of the Homestead, the property consisted of 22 acres.
 Stephen, his wife Jane, and their baby daughter, Bertha, first occupied the house in the summer of 1907.
 In addition to making changes to the house, they added a sunken garden in 1909 which still exists today.

-The Garden Club of Darien selected plantings for the Elizabeth W. Chilton Education Center with considerations of sunlight, water, deer resistance, pollinator attraction, color, size and other growing conditions.
+In 2020, a new barn-like structure, the "Elizabeth W. Chilton Education Center," was added to the property to provide a place for education.
+The Mather Homestead Foundation is grateful to the Garden Club of Darien, who generously contributed foundation plantings to the barn.
+The Garden Club of Darien selected plantings with considerations of sunlight, water, deer resistance, pollinator attraction, color, size and other growing conditions.
 Plants include Ilex, Viburnum, Spirea, and more.
 The Garden Club of Darien and Mather Homestead are grateful for the expertise of Ungemack-Mccool Landscape Associates, Inc. for their help with this project.
-LIST OF PLANTS